-You may be just starting a new workout plan or questioning if switching up your routine would give you better results.
-Either way, there is a lot of back and forth in the athletic and scientific community around the best time of day to work out, and it may all come down to your goals.
+Whether you are starting a new workout plan or rethinking your current routine, you may wonder if working out at a certain time of day might give you better results.
+There is a lot of back and forth in the athletic and scientific communities around the best time of day to work out, but it may all come down to your goals.

-Working out in the morning also means that it’s done before the rest of your day even starts.
-We’ve all been there—we planned to work out right after work—maybe you even signed up for a class.
-But things come up, people need you, and you end up working late.
+A morning exercise routine also means that it’s done before the rest of your day even starts.
+We’ve all been there: you planned to work out right after work, maybe even signed up for a class, but things come up and you end up working late.
 Or you get to the end of the day and spending time with friends sounds like a lot more fun, so you skip your workout.
-When you take care of it in the morning, you can ensure that other things won’t come up and take priority, and you won’t have to worry about losing motivation after a long day.
+When you check off your workout in the morning, you ensure that other things won’t take priority and you won’t have to worry about losing motivation after a long day.

 Although your goals can help determine when to work out, the best time for you is whenever you have time to do it consistently.
-Research supports the idea that your body will adapt to whichever works for you, and you can expect greater improvements to happen at whichever time of day you train regularly.
+Research supports the idea that your body will adapt to whichever works for you and you can expect greater improvements to happen at whichever time of day you train regularly.
 Of course, what ultimately matters is that you move your body, whenever you can.

 A MOBE Guide can help you find even more ways to move toward better health and more happiness.
 Get started today.

 1. Chtourou, Hamdi, Souissi, Nizar.
 “The Effect of Training at a Specific Time of Day,” Journal of Strength and Conditioning Research, July 2012, Vol 26:7.

 2. “When is the best time of day to work out?”
 American Heart Association editorial staff, last reviewed: Dec 14, 2016, www.heart.org.